vufind-org/learning-vufind-book/source/controlers.rst

 .. code-block:: console

    <?php $link = $this->url('example-page'); ?>
    <p>Hello, world!
-The link to this page is <a href="<?=$this->escapeHtmlAttr($link)?>"><?=$this->escapeHtml($link)?></a>.</
+The link to this page is <a href="<?=$this->escapeHtmlAttr($link)?>"><?=$this->escapeHtml($link)?></a>.</p>

 Obviously, this is a very simplistic example – but by understanding the relationship between routes, controllers and views, you can better understand VuFind’s code and behavior, and more easily extend its functionality to meet your local needs!

 Additional Resources
 --------------------

 As noted earlier, the Laminas documentation provides more detail on controllers and routing; see https://docs.laminas.dev/laminas-mvc/ and https://docs.laminas.dev/laminas-router/ in particular.

 The VuFind wiki page on controllers also contains some VuFind-specific details and up-to-date examples: https://vufind.org/wiki/development:plugins:controllers.

+The tutorial video at https://vufind.org/wiki/videos:code_generators_2 includes an example of building a local custom controller.

 Summary
 -------